Published by Carl Hedinger. Last Updated on September 27, 2023.

 The J-shaped Black Mountains are just waiting for us all to explore them.
 If you’ve visited this part of the state, we’d love to know if you’ve ever had the pleasure of seeing some of the places mentioned in this guide!

 Also, do you have any favorites among the Black Mountains hikes that we featured?
+How about nearby hikes like Chimney Rock?
 If you are planning your first trip to the area, which trail do you plan to hop on first?
 Let us know in the comments!